 In-class support is provided in mainstream classes; this varies according to need and resources available.
 Class notes are taken by support personnel and made available to tutorial teachers and students.

-Students working significantly below year level study their core subjects (English, Maths, Science, History and Geography) within the SEP.
+Students working significantly below year level study their core subjects within the SEP.
 These students will have an Individual Curriculum Plan or a QCIA Plan.

-All students will have an Individual Support Plan.
+All students will have a Personal Learning Record.

 In the Senior School students select from a number of options depending on their level of ability and the pathway they identify through the SET Planning process.
-These options range from Authority Subjects, Authority Registered Subjects and Certificate Courses.
-Some students will be OP eligible; others will work towards the Queensland Certificate of Education and some students will undertake a highly individualised program and work towards attaining their Queensland Certificate of Individual Achievement.
+These options range from General, Applied and Certificate Courses.
+Some students will be ATAR eligible; some will work towards achieving the Queensland Certificate of Education and some students will undertake a highly individualised program and work towards attaining their Queensland Certificate of Individual Achievement.

 Students who access the curriculum at the same year level as their same-age cohort are reported as such.